ScottStin/ClassMate/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Backend

+1 - Open new command shell window and run mongod (from any folder).
+2 - Then open a second command shell window and run mongo (from any folder) 3 - Open 'backend' folder and run nodemon index.js